-Many students also do not realize that in most instances their existing financial aid and most of their scholarship money can be applied to approved study abroad programs, visit the Office of Financial Aid to see what portion of your financial package can be applied.
+Many students also do not realize that in some instances their existing financial aid and scholarship money may be applied to approved study abroad programs.
+Visit the Office of Financial Aid to see what portion of your financial package can be applied.

 Additionally, there are many study abroad scholarships for which students can apply, including a brand new International Education Study Abroad Scholarship which will award $100,000!

 There are several affordable options for Alabama residents to study abroad.
 The least

 expensive programs are often exchanges.
 However, these programs require a significant amount of independence, and are therefore

 not the best fit for every student.

 There are also many affordable affiliate programs that offer benefits and are not considerably more expensive than USA tuition, room, and board.
 Look through the Program Types section for a brief description of the different types of programs available to USA students.

 Out-of-state students should consider affiliate or direct enroll study abroad programs.
 There are numerous programs to choose from, offering courses in a variety of disciplines across the globe.
 These programs are frequently less expensive than the cost of attending USA!